JuddBE/Exolith_Lab/README.md

 Interface with the regolith sintering stand to your computer over wifi/ethernet using ssh.

+**How to run**
-Run the code using _python3 solarAlignment.py_ to start the automated tracking process.
+Run _python3 solarAlignment.py_ to start the automated tracking process to align the lens with the sun.

-"Not implement yet but should be"
+Run _python3 runGcode.py [name of gcode file]_ to start printing a specific GCODE file.

+Use the app for ease of use, which is pinned on the Exolith sintering slack channel and does not require interfacing with a terminal.

 (The code provides a command-line interface that allows you to control the regolith sintering stand.)
 The following commands are available:

-start: start the sintering process
-stop: stop the sintering process
-status: display the current status of the sintering process
-exit: exit the program
+python3 xMoveCoord.py [coord] [optional: speed 0-1]
+python3 yMoveCoord.py [coord] [optional: speed 0-1]
+python3 zMoveCoord.py [coord] [optional: speed 0-1]
+python3 runGcode.py [name of gcode file]
+python3 shapes.py ["box3d", "box2d", "circle", "cylinder"]

 ***Contributions***